jeffreykegler/hoonlint/misc/whitespace.md

 Currently, no hoon contains more than one running.

 A running hoon may contain
-an runechild before the running.
+a runechild before the running.
 That runechild
 is called the **head** of the running hoon.

-There are current three kinds of regular runnings.
+There are current three kinds of running hoons:

 * A **0-running** has no head.
 The current 0-running rules are